The Growth of Premium Tequila Due to Craft Spirits, Urbanization, and Changing Consumer Preferences

 The agave supply constraints pose a real danger to the stability and growth path of the tequila industry.
 With growing global demand for tequila, primarily from the United States (more than 60% of the world's tequila exports in 2023), there is immense pressure on agave supply.
 Since 2016, the agave price has increased by over five times, and small distilleries are especially exposed to rising raw material costs since they do not have long-term contracts or land ownership, which large distilleries have.

 Farmers have started planting agave beyond normal cycles, due to short-term gains, resulting in over-planting, causing distressing longer-term crop quality problems and degradation of the soil.
 Unsustainable practices can cause cycles of abundance and scarcity, and much more volatile prices.
-If agave growth continues to be in disequilibrium with demand in the market, it will have a considerable negative effect on product consistency and price relative stability throughout the tequila category.
+If agave growth continues to be in disequilibrium with demand in the market, it will have a considerable negative effect on product consistency and price relative stability throughout the tequila category, impacting long-term tequila market analysis.

-The increasing trend towards health awareness and the changing tastes of consumers are a significant threat to the tequila market, mainly among urban and younger drinkers.
-Current drinking habits indicate that about 25% of the millennial segment and over 35% of the Gen Z segment worldwide have reduced alcohol intake or chosen lower-alcohol content drinks.
-The current shift towards lower alcohol or no alcohol products is altering demand curves for alcohol as a whole.
+The increasing trend towards health awareness and the changing tastes of consumers are a significant threat to the market, mainly among urban and younger drinkers.
+Current drinking habits indicate that about 25% of the millennial segment and over 35% of the Gen Z segment worldwide have reduced alcohol intake or chosen lower-alcohol content drinks, including alternatives such as hard kombucha.
+The current shift towards lower alcohol or no alcohol products is altering demand curves for alcohol as a whole, influencing overall tequila market outlook.

 This new generational attitude is not only placing pressure on the desirability of tequila as a celebratory or premium party drink, but it is also a consumer segment that is looking for functional beverage options with perceived health benefits.
-If tequila manufacturers fail to innovate to remain relevant to health-focused consumers, they risk going out of favor with a new generation of consumers who are less concerned with tradition or sales trends.
+If tequila manufacturers fail to innovate to remain relevant to health-focused consumers, they risk going out of favor with a new generation of consumers who are less concerned with tradition or sales trends, affecting broader tequila market segmentation.

 A New Wave of Premium Tequila Sustainability and Aging Redefining the Category in 2024

 The introduction of new ultra-premium, additive-free, and sustainably crafted tequila expressions in 2024 has driven consumer interest in aged high-quality versions and reinforced the quality positioning of premium tequila within the global tequila category.
-For instance, in May 2024, Mijenta, a gold award-winning, additive-free, sustainably crafted tequila from Jalisco's highlands launched Symphony #2, an 8-month aged Reposado tequila.
+For instance, in May 2024, Mijenta, a gold award-winning, additive-free, sustainably crafted tequila from Jalisco's highlands, launched Symphony #2, an8-month-agedd Reposado tequila.
 Bottled at 45% ABV, this limited release expresses the terroir of the highlands with deep and intricate barrel nuances, distinct from any other aged tequila.

 North America Leads the Global Tequila Market, Consuming 60% of All Global Tequila

-The North American tequila market is the world's largest and most dominant, led by the U.S., which consumes more than 60% of all tequila globally, as through 2024, tequila accounts for almost 10% of total spirits sales in the U.S. and has surpassed rum and is closing in on whiskey in volume and value, making Tequila one of the region's fastest-growing categories in the spirits market.
-Tequila market share.
+The North American tequila market is the world's largest and most dominant, led by the U.S., which consumes more than 60% of all tequila globally, as through 2024, tequila accounts for almost 10% of total spirits sales in the U.S. and has surpassed rum and is closing in on whiskey in volume and value, making Tequila one of the region's fastest-growing categories in the spirits market, reflecting strong tequila market forecast dynamics.

 The European tequila market is on an upward growth path fueled by growing consumer demand for premium spirits and changing cocktail culture.
 In 2024, European consumption of tequila represented almost 12% of all global tequila sales, with major markets in the United Kingdom, Germany, France and Spain.
 The UK is the largest importer of European tequila, supplying close to 35% of overall tequila volume to Europe, with a thriving nightlife.